 Assessment of forced labour risk in the cocoa sector of Côte d’Ivoire

-Attention to human rights in the cocoa sector in West Africa has historically centered on the problem of child labor, which has long been known to be endemic in the industry.
-In recent years, however, a combination of increasing public awareness and intensifying international regulatory pressure has led to a heightened focus on the risk of forced labor — often termed “modern day slavery” — in the sector as well.
+Attention to human rights in the cocoa sector in West Africa has historically centered on the problem of child labour, which has long been known to be endemic in the industry.
+In recent years, however, a combination of increasing public awareness and intensifying international regulatory pressure has led to a heightened focus on the risk of forced labour — often termed “modern day slavery” — in the sector as well.

-A statistically representative study by Tulane University and Walk Free Foundation in 2018 estimated that 9,600 adults working in cocoa experienced forced labor in Côte d’Ivoire (CDI) between 2013 and 2017.
+A statistically representative study by Tulane University and Walk Free Foundation in 2018 estimated that 9,600 adults working in cocoa experienced forced labour in Côte d’Ivoire (CDI) between 2013 and 2017.
 The same study found that 2,000 children working in cocoa agriculture in CDI were forced to work by someone other than a parent.
-Given the hidden nature of much human trafficking and forced labor, it is also possible that levels may be significantly higher within isolated pockets in the sector.
-There is clear need for government, industry, and civil society actors working in the sector in Côte d’Ivoire to better understand the issue of forced labor and take steps to address the root causes of the problem when and where it occurs.
+Given the hidden nature of much human trafficking and forced labour, it is also possible that levels may be significantly higher within isolated pockets in the sector.
+There is clear need for government, industry, and civil society actors working in the sector in Côte d’Ivoire to better understand the issue of forced labour and take steps to address the root causes of the problem when and where it occurs.